cornell-ece2400/ece2400-docs/docs/ece2400-T01-intro-c.md

 The first identifier has invalid C syntax since it starts with a number, and the second identifier has invalid C syntax since it includes the `$` character.
-These are called _synatx errors_.
+These are called _syntax errors_.

 There are many styles of identifiers.
 For example, _snakecase_ favors using lowercase with underscores to separate words (i.e., `my_variable`),